 Biodegradable stents of various designs are reportedly used in pancreato-biliary conditions with promising results.
-Their major advantage is the avoidance of repeat endoscopic procedure for stent removal, thereby reducing overall costs and ERCP associated adverse events.
-The aim of the study was to evaluate the feasibility and safety of a new biodegradable stent in patients with pancreato-biliary diseases.
+Their major advantage is the avoidance of a repeat endoscopic procedure for stent removal thereby reducing overall cost along with ERCP associated adverse events.
+To evaluate the feasibility and safety of a new biodegradable stent in patients with pancreato-biliary diseases.